retevastum/dmark/README.md

 ## Conclusion

 * The digital Mark (`dMark`, `dM`, `DIM`) has the superordinate objective to establish a mass-market cryptocurrency.
-* To achieve this there are three major design objectives: usability for laymen, energy efficiency, removal of capacity limits.
+* To achieve this there are three major design objectives: usability for laymen, energy sustainability, removal of capacity limits.
 * A central register - digitalEnergyRegister / `dEnReg` - will be introduced which will tag users with energy classes.
 There may be the possibility to open this up for other applications in the long run.
 * Users will be rewarded if they utilize renewables.
 A "green cryptocurrency" will be created.
 * The `dMark` will reuse proven designs and implementations, where possible.
 And introduce improvements/modifications, where necessary.